On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Quantum Graphs

-This motivates the following definition used frequently in the paper. \begin{definition} Let $p$ be a prime.
-We denote the set of all bipartite graphs $H=\bipH$ with fixed bipartitioning, that are partition-wise order~$p$ reduced by $\redbipartites$. \end{definition}

-With this at hand, we are able to state the analog of Corollary~\ref{cor:hom_matrix_nonsingular_mod_p}.
-For the sake of completeness, we give a complete proof although the arguments do not differ significantly from the arguments for Corollary~\ref{cor:hom_matrix_nonsingular_mod_p}. \begin{lemma} Let $p$ be a prime, let $k \geq 1$ and let $\mathcal{F}=\{F_1, \dots, F_k\}$ be a finite family of bipartite graphs in \redbipartites with a fixed bipartitioning.
-If $\mathcal{F}$ is closed under surjective homomorphic image and the graphs in $\mathcal{F}$ are partition-wise non-isomorphic and contain no multi-edge, then the matrix
+The notion that a family of graphs is closed under surjective homomorphic image translates naturally to the notation that a family of bip-graphs is closed under surjective bip-homomorphic image.
+We now state the analogue to Corollary~\ref{cor:hom_matrix_nonsingular_mod_p}.
+For the sake of completeness, we provide a proof, although the arguments do not differ significantly from the arguments for Corollary~\ref{cor:hom_matrix_nonsingular_mod_p}. \begin{lemma} Let $k$ be a non-negative integer and $\family{F}$ be a family $\set{F_i}_{i \in I}$ with index set $I$, where $\family{F}$ consists of pairwise non-\isomorphic[bip] bip-graphs with $k$ distinguished vertices and without multi-edges.
+If $\family{F}$ is closed under surjective bip-homomorphic image, then the matrix

-is nonsingular. \end{lemma} \begin{proof} Let $F_i$ be any graph in the given family and let $J$ be a graph such that